nsdf-fabric/nsdf-materialscience/python/nsdf/materialscience/radiographics_preprocessing/readme.md

-## Preprocessing radiographic for strain measurement
+## Preprocessing radiographics for strain measurement
 This workflow preprocess radiographic data to measure the amount of stretch and compression along Silica or any other material.
 There are two main functions: preprocess and average.
 Steps in preprocess:
  * Load the slices in the image stack